ruyisbaros/rest_api_task/README.md

 - Now your cloned repo opened with VSC.
 On the VSC open 'new terminal' with clicking 'terminal' segment.
 - Normal wise you should get an API key from last.fm and you should determine a port number for your backend server.
-- Go client/package.json and reset port number with your one.
+- Then go client/package.json and reset port number with your one.
  "proxy":"http://localhost:(Your port number)".
  - Anyway, just for this repo let's go shorter way:)
 - In the server folder create a .env file.
 And paste these API_KEY=bd273a033e22d435d6b05d64aa86d2ec PORT=4000